Nethraa24/places-around-me/README.md

 ## Result:
-Hence, a website has been developed to display details about the colleges around saveetha university.
+Hence, a website has been developed to display details around my house.